 - Adult and child ASC and ADHD

-- Adult and child anxiety
+- Adult anxiety and depression

 - Main Therapeutic Approaches

 - Cognitive Behaviour Therapy